-The information that must be obtained on candidates from outside the University for positions carrying tenure is specified by the Provost or, in the case of the Clinical Departments of the School of Medicine, the Dean.
+The information that must be obtained on candidates from outside the University for positions carrying tenure is specified by the Provost or, in the case of the Clinical Departments of the School of

+Medicine, the Dean.
 It corresponds insofar as possible to the information assembled on behalf of internal candidates for tenure, although inevitably some of this information is not readily available for external candidates.

 The appointment from outside the University normally requires a positive recommendation by a majority of department or school faculty members who hold tenure in the same department or school where the candidate's tenure would be based, acting through the department chair or Dean and concurred with by the Dean or the Provost for the Basic Science Departments in the School of Medicine.
 Normally, for appointments at the rank of Professor, a positive recommendation by a majority of the department or school's tenured Professors is required as well.
-In the School of Medicine, appointments to tenured rank from outside the University will be made with approval of the Executive Committee of the Executive Faculty in lieu of approval by a majority of tenured department or school faculty.
+In the School of Medicine Basic Sciences Departments, appointments to tenured rank from outside the University will be made with approval of the Faculty Appointments and Promotion Committee in lieu of approval by a majority of tenured rank from outside the University will be made with approval of the Faculty Appointments committee followed by approval of the Executive Committee of the Executive Faculty in lieu of approval by a majority of tenured department or school spare followed by approval of the Executive Faculty in lieu of approval by a majority of tenured rank from outside the University will be made with approval of the Faculty Appointments and Promotion Committee of the Executive Faculty in lieu of approval by a majority of tenured department or school faculty.